cogentcore/cogent/README.md

 # TODO

+* selecting a buffer does not reset cursor (still..)

 * find needs to: as you start replacing, positions within a single line get off (lines stay ok)

-* git diff markup not aligning with raw text -- less than expected..

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..